euroargodev/argopy/docs/user-guide/working-with-argo-data/data_manipulation.rst

 Data models
 -----------

-By default **argopy** works with :class:`xarray.Dataset` for Argo data fetcher, and with :class:`pandas.DataFrame` for Argo index fetcher.
+By default **argopy** will provide users with :class:`xarray.Dataset` or :class:`pandas.DataFrame`.

 For your own analysis, you may prefer to switch from one to the other.
-This is all built in **argopy**, with the :meth:`argopy.DataFetcher.to_dataframe` and :meth:`argopy.IndexFetcher.to_xarray` methods.
+This is all built in **argopy**, with the :meth:`argopy.DataFetcher.to_dataframe` and :meth:`argopy.DataFetcher.to_xarray` methods.

 .. ipython:: python
     :okwarning: